 Physical deformities and disabilities impact the well being and quality of life of leprosy-affected persons.
 Besides the symptoms of leprosy and reactions that may occur unpredictably during and after treatment, established deformities and disabilities lead to physical limitations in function that can have a marked negative effect on a person’s social participation.
 Social exclusion may be the result.

-Despite the advances in many areas of this old disease, mainly in immunology (see Chapter 6.1) and genetics (see Chapter 8.1), the early detection of cases and adequate treatment with WHO-recommended multi-drug therapy (MDT) is still the primary strategy to reduce the incidence of the disease in countries where it is still prevalent.
+Despite the advances in many areas of this old disease, mainly in immunology (see Chapter 6.1; Chapter 6.2) and genetics (see Chapter 8.1), the early detection of cases and adequate treatment with WHO-recommended multi-drug therapy (MDT) is still the primary strategy to reduce the incidence of the disease in countries where it is still prevalent.